Categories

 In 2024, that 5% coinsurance payment that now kicks in after someone reaches the catastrophic drug spending level in Medicare will end.
 As you may imagine, 5% on some of those expensive drugs that cost thousands monthly can be a lot of money.
 That ends in 2024.

-And in 2025 your Medicare Part D out-of-pocket spending will be capped at $2,000 a year.
+And in 2025 your Medicare Part D out-of-pocket spending will be capped at $2,000 a year, increased to $2,100 in 2026.

 4. Medicare to Negotiate Part D and Part B Drug Prices